barc343/unitedbudget/README.md

 ### Docker
 If you want run app, you must have installed Docker and Docker-compose
 ### Backend
-Go to `/backend` folder and run `docker-compose build` - this command build the container and install required dependences
+Go to `/backend` folder and run `docker-compose build` - this command build the container and install required dependencies

 ##### After install:
 Go to `/backend` folder and run `docker-compose run -d` - this command run container with installed app